Cuba's young see bleak future, many want to leave

 There are young people taking advantage of the reforms by opening their own businesses or going into jobs in the island's growing private sector, but there are others who doubt the government will move fast enough - or far enough - to make a difference, and they want out.

-Most hope to go to the United States, only 90 miles (145 km) away, following in the footsteps of an estimated 1.5 million who have preceded them since the revolution.
+Most hope to go to the United States, only 90 miles away, following in the footsteps of an estimated 1.5 million who have preceded them since the revolution.

 Other countries such as Canada and Spain are also sought-after destinations, although Spain's economic woes have lately made it less attractive.